top of page

 Red Fox Inn and Tavern photo personal collection

-Be charmed as you meander around the historic district, listed on the National Register of Historic Places, filled with various shops, boutiques, and eateries.
-The Red Fox Inn and Tavern (ca. 1728) are also found here.
+Meander around the enchanting historic district, listed on the National Register of Historic Places, filled with various shops, boutiques, and eateries.
+You'll also find the Red Fox Inn and Tavern (ca. 1728) here.
 Considered the "oldest original inn in America," it once served as the Confederate headquarters and hospital during the Civil War.
-A little over a century later, John F. Kennedy held a press conference in the JEB Stuart Room.
+A little over a century later, John F. Kennedy held a press conference in the J.E.B.
+Stuart Room.
 Elizabeth Taylor visited here, and it hosted Jacqueline (Jackie) Kennedy Onassis during fox hunting season.

 Did You Know...
-Over 400 equestrian events occur in the town and surrounding areas.
+Over 400 equestrian events take place in the town and its surrounding areas.
 Middleburg is also one of the most popular training areas for Olympic equestrian athletes because of its terrain and location.

 West Virginia State Museum photo personal collection